Running WRF¶

 ncdump -h geo_em.d01.nc

-to see the grid distances, which must later be used for dx and dy values in WRF’s namelist.input file.
-Grid distances in the x and y directions may be different, but it is best that they are set similarly or the same.
+to see the grid distances to set for dx and dy in WRF’s namelist.input.
+Grid distances in the x and y directions may differ, but should be set similarly.
 WRF and WPS assume the earth is a sphere, with a radius of 6370 km.
-There are no restrictions on what to use for grid dimensions, but for effective use of the polar filter in WRF, the east-west dimension should be set to 2P*3Q*5R+1 (where P, Q, and R are any integers, including 0).Run the remaining WPS programs as usual, but for only one time period.
-Because the domain covers the entire globe, lateral boundary conditions are not needed.
+There are no restrictions on grid dimensions, but for effective use of WRF’s polar filter, set the east-west dimension to 2P*3Q*5R+1 (where P, Q, and R are any integers, including 0).Run the remaining WPS programs for only a single time period.

-Run real.exe for only a single time period.
-The lateral boundary file wrfbdy_d01 is not needed.
+Run real.exe for a single time period.
+Because the domain is global, lateral boundary conditions (wrfbdy_d01) are not needed.

-Copy namelist.input.global to namelist.input, then edit it specific to the configuration.
+Copy namelist.input.global to namelist.input, adapting it to your configuration.

 Run wrf.exe.